 The Woodland Police Department (WPD) Canine Specialty consists of a canine Lieutenant, canine Sergeant, and two canine/handler teams.
-The first team consists of Officer David Shepard and his K-9 partner "Chase."
-The second team consists of Officer Juan Barrera and his K-9 partner "Niko."
-K-9 Chase is a German shepherd and K-9 Niko is a Dutch Shepherd.
-Both K-9 Chase and K-9 Niko are certified through the California Commission on Peace Officer Standards and Training in patrol tactics as well as narcotic detection.
+The first team consists of Officer David Shepard and his K-9 partner "Ricky."
+The second team consists of Officer Ryan Royval and his K-9 partner "Loki."
+K-9 Ricky is a Belgian Malinois / German Shepard mix and K-9 Loki is a Belgian Malinois.
+Both K-9 Ricky and K-9 Loki are certified through the California Commission on Peace Officer Standards and Training in patrol tactics as well as narcotic detection.

 Community Outreach Demonstrations